-The 4 Types of Tax Filers That Need to Fill out IRS Form 8865: Foreign Partnerships
+The 4 Types Of Tax Filers That Need To Fill Out IRS Form 8865: Foreign Partnerships

 IRS form 8865 (PDF available here ) deals with the deduction of a percentage of foreign or global income beginning in tax year 2018.
 As is the case with many other IRS forms, it can be difficult to know how to file the 8865—or if you’re even required to do so.
 The IRS requires four major categories of tax filers to complete the form, and the requirements are different for each group.
 It can be difficult to know if you meet one of the thresholds for filing form 8865, so we’ve broken out the four eligible groups here, categories 1 through 4.